UBICenter/child-allowance/jb/research.md

 The Tanzania TASAF, which required recipients aged 0-5 to attend a clinic 6 times per year and aged 7-15 years to be enrolled with 80% attendance, also found a 6 pp* increase in the proportion of children aged 0-18 years who had ever attended school, though there was no effect on current attendance.

 Some studies included both CCT and UCT arms, offering the opportunity to compare their impacts.
-The Burkino Faso NCTPP CCT arm, which required recipients aged 7-15 enroll and retain 90% attendance each quarter, increased the share of school days attended by recipient students by 13.4 pp\*\*\*, while its UCT arm found a null effect.
+The Burkina Faso NCTPP CCT arm, which required recipients aged 7-15 enroll and retain 90% attendance each quarter, increased the share of school days attended by recipient students by 13.4 pp\*\*\*, while its UCT arm found a null effect.
 Similarly, while enrollment increases for transfers conditional on child attendance (17.9 pp\*\*\*), there is no effect for unconditional transfers.
 Malawi's ZCTP also found that its CCT (which required 80% attendance) improved the fraction of days that students attended school by around 8 pp\*\* as well as varied student test scores by roughly 0.15\*\*\* standard deviations each, while its UCT did not significantly improve these outcomes.
 Thus, there appears to be some evidence of stronger educational impacts where transfers are conditioned on attendance.